If you are looking for ways to access bioethics literature, here are several options that I have found to be useful.

 If you are affiliated with a university or other institution that has access to online research tools, then your library will You can search for ethics resources in the same way that you would search for any other resources in Ovid.
 I usually search for a topic (such as “informed consent” or “access to medicine”) and then also search for “ethics” and map the two together.
 Most major journals include ethical topics in their scope of interest.
 Depending on the level of accessibility that your institution provides, you may have full text access to these articles.

-Ethic Share – this search engine for ethics papers was recently launched.
+6. Ethic Share – this search engine for ethics papers was recently launched.
 It has a great collection of sources.
-Although it is designed to link into your institution’s library system (I assume so that you could link to full text when available), that feature does not seem to be functioning at this time (at least not for me).
-I’m guessing that as the system is up longer, this issue will be resolved.
+It is designed to link into your institution’s library system, which is quite handy.

 Good luck with your research!